vladdebelak/RISC-V-FPGA-Processors/Lab_Computer_Setup.md

 ## Step 6: Use this framework

-Here are two videos that will show you what you have setup with Claude:
+Here are two videos that will show you how to use what you have setup with Claude:

 - Simple Problem:
 - Complex Problem: